yadutaf/docker-machine-driver-ovh/README.md

 docker-machine create -d ovh hello-docker
 ```

-OVH Cloud Driver is based on openstack driver.
+OVH Cloud Driver is based on OpenStack driver.
 To use it, you need a cloud
 project.
 If you don't have one yet, you may create one from [your OVH control
 panel](https://www.ovh.com/manager/cloud/index.html) at any time.